osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

   *'?;{}[]|`"\

-Note that it is not possible to specify the maximum length of several names or identities at once (similar to the PI System back-end which are presented as concatenations of each other).
+Note that it is not possible to specify the maximum length of several names or identities at once (similar to the PI Server back-end which are presented as concatenations of each other).
 For example, if a PI AF Element Template name consists of the following parts:

 OMF.{*OMF application type*}